bgabbasov/menta-0.3/doc/blueprint/PerceivingAlgorithm.md

 ---------------------------------------

  - Input: Set of predicates from Stanford nlp adapter.
- - Output: Acceptance criteria in the form of How-to.
+ - Output: Acceptance criteria in the form of HowTo.

 ---------------
 Algorithm
 ---------------

-Perceiving component maps the parts of the predicates (outbound of the linguistic) to the meta-model of how-to.
+Perceiving component maps the parts of the predicates (outbound of the linguistic) to the meta-model of HowTo.
-Consider the problem of the perceiving as the problem of the creation of the program that interprets the inbound predicates as meta-model of how-to.
+Consider the problem of the perceiving as the problem of the creation of the program that interprets the inbound predicates as meta-model of HowTo.
 Stochastic search provides required flexibility for the perceiving.
-Fitness function of the stochastic search is based on the [http://en.wikipedia.org/wiki/Conditional_random_field CRF] that calculates the probability of the generated mapping(perceiving) based on trained maps and the context.
+Fitness function of the stochastic search is based on the [CRF](http://en.wikipedia.org/wiki/Conditional_random_field) that calculates the probability of the generated mapping(perceiving) based on trained maps and the context.
 Context includes:
  1. Predicates parts annotations
  1. Semantic annotations (previously trained terms)